STMicroelectronics/fp-sns-allmems1/Projects/STM32L476RG-Nucleo/Applications/IKS01A3/ALLMEMS1/README.md

 The example application allows the user to control the initialization phase via UART.
 Launch a terminal application and set the UART port to 115200 bps, 8 bit, No Parity, 1 stop bit.

-This example must be used with the related ST BLE Sensor Android (Version 4.13.0 or higher) or iOS (Version 4.11.0 or higher) application available on Play/itune store, in order to read the sent information by Bluetooth Low Energy protocol
+This example must be used with the related ST BLE Sensor Android (Version 4.20.0 or higher) or iOS (Version 4.20.0 or higher) application available on Play/itune store, in order to read the sent information by Bluetooth Low Energy protocol

-## Important Hardware Additional Information
+### <b>Important Hardware Additional Information</b>

 1) With L4 STM32 Nucleo motherboard:
    a) before to connect the board X-NUCLEO-CCA02M2 with the STM32 L4 Nucleo motherboard through the Morpho connector layout onto X-NUCLEO-CCA02M2 board:
       - close the solder bridges SB12, SB16 and open the solder bridges SB7, SB15 and SB17 (To enable the signal clock from L4 Nucleo motherboard)
       - if additional microphones are plugged in the board, close the solder bridge SB17.
-   b) before to connect the X-NUCLEO-IKS01A2 expansion board with the X-NUCLEO-CCA02M2 expansion board:
-      - remove the solder bridge SB25 if additional microphones are plugged onto X-NUCLEO-CCA02M2 board
-   c) before to connect the X-NUCLEO-IKS01A3 expansion board with the X-NUCLEO-CCA02M2 expansion board:
+   b) before to connect the X-NUCLEO-IKS01A3 expansion board with the X-NUCLEO-CCA02M2 expansion board:
       - remove the solder bridge SB47 if additional microphones are plugged onto X-NUCLEO-CCA02M2 board

 2) BlueNRG-2 library does not work with the stock firmware that is loaded in the BLE module of X-NUCLEO-BNRG2A1 expansion board.
    For this reason:
    - first of all, it is needed to solder on X-NUCLEO-BNRG2A1, if it is not soldered, a 0 Ohm resistor at R117
    - then you can use a standard ST-Link V2-1 with 5 jumper wires female-female together with STSW-BNRGFLASHER software tool (currently available only for Windows PC) in order to update the firmware of the BLE module of X-NUCLEO-BNRG2A1.

    Read user manual for more details.

-## Very Important
+### <b>Very Important</b>

 a) The implementation allow the Firmware-Over-The-Air (FOTA).

- 1) The Firmware-Over-The-Air (FOTA) is done using the ST BLE Sensor Android/iOS application (Version 4.13.0 and above)
+ 1) The Firmware-Over-The-Air (FOTA) is done using the ST BLE Sensor Android/iOS application (Version 4.17.0 and above)

  2) This example must run starting at address 0x08004000 in memory and works ONLY if the BootLoader is saved at the beginning of the FLASH (address 0x08000000)

- 3) For each IDE (IAR/µVision/STM32CubeIDE) there are some scripts *.bat/*.sh that makes the following operations:
+ 3) In the folder Utilities there is a scripts *.sh that makes the following operations:
     - Full Flash Erase
     - Load the BootLoader on the rigth flash region
     - Load the Program (after the compilation) on the rigth flash region (This could be used for a FOTA)